 Physical therapy is a good field to choose if you want to help patients recover from injuries and chronic illnesses.
 The number of jobs available to qualified physical therapists will increase by about 30 percent over the next decade.

 However, in order to make entry into this field as a therapist, you would need to first have a doctorate degree.
-The growth for the number of PT assistant jobs will see similar growth, as every new therapist will need an assistant.
+The growth for the number of PT assistant jobs will see similar growth, as every new therapist will need an assistant as well as technology like G5 Medical Devices.
 Although the job of an assistant pays less, it also offers a much faster route to making entry in the field.

 Benefits of becoming a physical therapist include: